 - Supplementary files and appendices: Have you supplied these in an acceptable format?
 Have they been cited in the main text?

-- Statements: Have you included the necessary statements relating to contributorship, competing interests, funding, data sharing and ethical approval?
+- Statements: Have you included the necessary statements relating to contributorship, competing interests and funding, data sharing, patient consent and ethical approval?

 - Research reporting checklists: Have you either provided the appropriate statement for your study type, or explained why a checklist isn’t required?